 In this article, we will learn about one of the most basic yet mildly confusing bets sportsbooks offer, the moneyline odds in Maryland.
 More specifically, we discuss how a moneyline works, real-life examples, pros and cons, and FAQs.
 With the help of this article, you will be able to wager on the moneyline more confidently to hopefully win some money.

-The Moneyline explained
+The Moneyline explained in MD

 When you wager on the moneyline, you pick a team that you think will win.
 Though the wager is easy, the payout isn’t as intuitive, but it gets easier with time.
 To hopefully make the most from your bets, check out the point spread and selectively choose the favorite and underdog depending on the game.

-Best sportsbooks in Maryland for Moneyline bets
+Best Moneyline bets in Maryland

 If you think moneyline odds in Maryland are right for you, it’s time to find a sportsbook to bet on.
 Here is a list and quick overview of the most popular Maryland sportsbooks that offer moneyline bets: